 Chat Service Evaluation

-While testing the SiteGround chat service, I had to evaluate three things.
+While doing a SiteGround review of chat services, I had to evaluate three things.
 Firstly, wait time.
 The shorter I have to wait for the representative to show up, the better.
-Secondly, I was hoping that the customer service agent would be knowledgeable: there is no point talking to someone who couldn't help.
+Secondly, I was hoping that the customer service agent would be knowledgeable: there is no point in talking to someone who couldn't help.

 You can tell that SiteGround customer service representatives are knowledgeable: they have experience of their own rather than just rely on information from the FAQ page.